Fire

 Location: Northwest corner of the park in the Shirley Lake area

 Additional details: The Shirley Lake prescribed fire contributes to the restoration of grassland habitat in the area by returning the process of fire to the landscape.
-The prescribed fire is scheduled for the fall season once specific weather conditions have been met.

 This map identifies the Shirley Lake Prescribed Fire Unit located in Elk Island National Park.